-I’m currently reading Cal Newport’s Deep Work: Rules for Focused Success In A Distracted World, in which the author makes the case for engaging in serious, uninterrupted times of extreme focus in order to accomplish goals and create great work.
-As an independent creative and an introvert, I often “burrow in” when working on a client project not just to get it done, but to do it well.
+I recently read Deep Work: Rules for Focused Success in a Distracted World, in which the author, Cal Newport, makes the case for engaging in sdeliberate, uninterrupted times of extreme focus in order to accomplish goals and create great work.
+As an independent creative and an introvert, I often “burrow in” when working on a creative project not just to get it done, but to do it well.
 I find that I need to do this in my business as well.
 This is why I first picked up Newport’s book.

 Newport describes various ways one can “work deeply” (that’s one of his chapter titles).
 Among other methods, he lays out a strategy for ritualization and how to establish structures and systems that include time specifically assigned for deep work.
 He describes ways in which we can design our time, and why we should do so.

 I’ve long recommended that we design our days.
 Rather than allowing tasks and requests to determine our schedules, we can be strategic and create opportunities to engage in focused work.
 While Newport has given me insight and ideas for strengthening my own rituals, he has also helped me to see how my rituals enable my work, how some rituals can disrupt and distract me from my work, where I need to make changes, and why it’s necessary to engage in deep work as a creative.

 Rituals are more than habits and go far beyond tracking the number of steps you take or how many glasses of water you drink in a day.
 Rituals have meaning, and are about thought more than actions.
 My rituals include beginning each day with a mug of coffee and my journal.
 I also read every day.
 I struggle with exercise and drawing, however, because I allow project deadlines or student questions to interrupt these activities.
 This is something I’m working on because I’m in a time of transition from one business model another.